 The Calling sources fruit from the finest vineyards in Sonoma County appellations best-suited to their respective varieties.
-Chardonnay and Pinot Noir is sourced from the Russian River Valley and Cabernet Sauvignon from Alexander Valley.
+Chardonnay and Pinot Noir are sourced from the Russian River Valley and Cabernet Sauvignon from Alexander Valley.
 The wines reflect the quality and character of these vineyards, exhibiting elegance and complexity from the first aroma to the lingering finish.

 RUSSIAN RIVER VALLEY

 This world famous area is surrounded by hills that block the coastal fog that covers much of Sonoma County on summer mornings, keeping the region warm.
 However, gentle coastal breezes manage to find their way between the hillsides to cool the region in the evening.
 This climate, combined with well-drained, gravelly soils, produce some of the finest Cabernet Sauvignon grapes available in California.
 View wine >

 DUTTON RANCH VINEYARDS

 Dutton Ranch is composed of 1,100 acres of premium Sonoma County appellation vineyards.
 Fruit for this vintage was sourced from three locations within Dutton Ranch’s Russian River Valley appellation, each vineyard contributing critical, unique aspects of the complexity of the resulting wine.
 Gail Ann Vineyard, located in the warmer end of the Russian River Valley, contributes ripe tropical elements to the 2010 vintage.
 The Mill Station Vineyard is one of the coolest spots in Russian River and lends a strong minerality and structural backbone.
 Dutton Hill is a rolling hill in another cool region of the valley with sandy, well-drained soil for additional complexity and structure.
 View wine >